 The coupon is the interest paid to the bondholder by the bond issuer.
 This is similar to getting paid interest on your saving account with a bank (you are like the bondholder in this situation) or paying interest on your overdraft (here you are like the bond issuer).

 The coupon is usually given as a percentage of the principal or face value of the bond and is the amount of interest paid in a year.
-For example if you have a $100 face value which has a 5% coupon the you would be paid $5 in coupon payments.
-Generally speaking bonds are paid semi-annually (in other words every six months).
+For example, if you have a $100 face value that has a 5% coupon, you would be paid $5 in coupon payments.
+Generally, bonds are paid semi-annually (in other words every six months).
 So you would be paid in two lots of $2.50.

 Return of the Principal

 At the end of the term of the bond, the issuer will pay you back the face value, aka the principal, sometimes together with a final coupon payment.